adityachawla005/Visus/README.md

-#  AgentOps — Autonomous UX Optimization Platform
+#  Visus — Autonomous UX Optimization Platform

-AgentOps is an intelligent A/B testing and session analytics engine that automatically collects user interaction data, analyzes it, and suggests UI optimizations using agentic AI.
+Visus is an intelligent A/B testing and session analytics engine that automatically collects user interaction data, analyzes it, and suggests UI optimizations using agentic AI.

  Track.
 Analyze.
 Optimize.
 All in one lightweight system.